 Hearth and Hill

 Hearth and Hill approaches farm-to-table dining without pretension.
-The restaurant sources thoughtfully while maintaining an approachable atmosphere.
-When weather permits, their patio offers one of Park City's better outdoor dining experiences.
+The restaurant thoughtfully maintains the highest of standards while maintaining an approachable atmosphere.
+When weather permits, their patio offers one of Park City's best outdoor dining experiences.

 What to look for: Their brunch service makes for an excellent follow-up date.